RickStrahl/Westwind.Web.Markdown/readme.md

 # Westwind.Web.MarkdownControl
 #### A basic Markdown content rendering control for ASP.NET Web Forms

-This simple project provides an ASP.NET Web Forms Server control that allows you to embed Markdown as literal text into a page and expand it as the page renders.
+This simple project provides an ASP.NET Web Forms Server control and simple static Markdown Parser function that allow you to embed Markdown as literal text into a page and expand it as the page renders.
 This is useful for content pages that contain lots of text and when you don't want to write out HTML in these pages.

+### Markdown Control

 Instead you can add a control like this into the page: